 The gift of living with the rhythms of nature is not only does it connect us with the world around us, but it taps into the world within us.
 We start to hear the quiet voice that tells us what we need and the more we listen, the louder it becomes.

 I am not the first to make the correlation between menstruation and winter.
-Randine Lewis of The Infertility Cure wrote:
+Randine Lewis of The Infertility Cure (affiliate link) wrote:

 “In the same way the season of winter or the period between midnight and dawn is a time of rest, menstruation is the reproductive system’s period of rest.”Randine Lewis, The Infertility Cure, Page 66